Relewise/relewise-ui-components/README.md

 ---
 # Relewise UI Components
-Components for building an awesome UI with Relewise
+Components for building an awesome UI with Relewise.

 ## Packages